THE PRECISION EYE SET

 what is the difference between brush 13 and brush 14?

-are these good for beginners or just for makeup pros?
+are these good for beginners?